lmorgadodacosta/multiligual-referential-annotation-corpus/README.md

-# multiligual-referential-annotation-corpus
-The Multiligual Referential Annotation Corpus
+# The Multiligual Referential Annotation Corpus